 Understanding the Medicinal Value of Cannabinoids

-Although considered taboo for some time, science and research have started to shed light on the therapeutic power of medicinal marijuana.
 Although the U.S. Food and Drug Administration has been slow to acknowledge the medicinal value of naturally derived cannabis products; it has approved the use of some synthetic products containing cannabinoids.

 So What Exactly are Cannabinoids?